matiasuusinoka/ICE-RAFT/README.md

 Alternatively, the shell scripts similar to Initialize_Deformations.sh and Initialize_Displacements.sh can be run.
 The example scripts have been tested on Slurm workload manager and with NVIDIA V100 GPUs.

 ## Verification
 The algorithm can be tested agains ground truth trajectories generated with Producing_verification_groundtruths.py.
-In Uusinoka, et al. (2024) the performance of the algorithm was tested based on end-point-error estimates between the ground truth and algorithm estimate trajectories.
+In Uusinoka, et al. (2024) the performance of the algorithm was tested based on end-point-error estimates between the ground truth and optical flow estimate trajectories.

-The required files for similar performance testing can be found in the 'verification_data' folder.
+The required files for similar performance testing can be found in the 'verification_data' folder, which can be indicated with the '--image_path' argument for Displacement_Production.py.
+Performance testing should be done with GPUs for sufficient accuracy.

 ## Arguments